 As Baha’is, “unity” is a word we use often.

 In a world struggling with the consequences of ethnocentricism and ultranationalism, many of us have friends from all over the world that we’ve formed deep spiritual bonds with and know what it’s like to feel like you have family in every part of the world you go to.
-My friends who have served at the Baha’i World Centre often tell me their stories of serving with Baha’is from literally every part of the world – an experience many of them have likened to working at the United Nations.
+My friends who have served at the Baha’i World Centre often tell me their stories of serving with Baha’is from literally every part of the world.

-Baha’i elections, in themselves, premised on concepts of humility, detachment and purity of motive, stand in stark contrast to the adversarial nature of modern society’s political machinery.
+Baha’i elections which are premised on concepts of humility, detachment and purity of motive, stand in stark contrast to the adversarial nature of modern society’s political machinery.

 These experiences are all a beautiful and refreshing change of scenery from the disunity and conflict that is rife in our world.
 But what does unity really mean, beyond being simply the absence of conflict, hatred, divisiveness and prejudice?
 What will unity really look like when it illuminates relationships between people everywhere and sits at the heart of our societal structures?